tylerharter/cs320/f20/p5/README.md

 [.to_html5_video(...)](https://matplotlib.org/api/_as_gen/matplotlib.animation.Animation.to_html5_video.html),
 which is why we have `.html` in the video's file name.

-This last part needs a (non-python) package called `ffmpeg` to convert all the images into a video/animation/html file.
+This last part needs a (non-Python) package called `ffmpeg` to convert all the images into a video/animation/html file.
 Install it like so:
 ```
 sudo apt-get install ffmpeg
 ```

 The final thing should look something like [this](https://tyler.caraza-harter.com/cs320/s20/materials/p4-vid.html).

+## Hand-In
+Your main.py is your deliverable for P5.